 As I have embraced my Indigenous culture I have learned about “Original Instructions”.
 There are many variations of original instructions.
 Elders and/or academics will all tell you a different story.
 My understanding is that we are all created with these original instructions.
 In my culture the concept of original instructions is nurtured within the child.
 Parents and the community assist in developing the gifts that the child has and this will lead him/her to fulfill the instructions.
-If this is possible his/her life will be fruitful and filled with balance.
+If this is possible their life will be fruitful and filled with balance.

 I am learning that my body is filled with instructions but I was displaced when I was adopted by white parents.
 My adoptive parents cherished me.
 Unfortunately their love and adoration wasn’t enough.
 I was separated from my biological mother and father and my culture.
 So an understanding of my original instructions was delayed.
 As a child I was consumed by loneliness and a need to fit in.
 Loneliness governed my unhealthy decisions and the need to fit in compromised me constantly.
 The racism I experienced as a child led me to reject my culture, my race entirely.